-There are two variations of tree, only slightly noticeable, in their leaves, but are quite apparent in the two sorts of flower, they produce.
+There are two variations of tree, only slightly noticeable, in their leaves, but are quite apparent in the two sorts of flower they produce.
 One, as seen above.
-The other, is slightly shorter with a voluminous inner layer.
-Such as, a flower within a flower.
+The other, is slightly shorter with a voluminous inner layer that forms as, a flower within a flower.

-The colour is Jasmine, Magnolia, and a Lily of the Valley-ish sort of shade.
-Its scent, a combination of all the three perfumes together fused.
+The colour is Jasmine, Magnolia, and a Lily of the Valley-ish sort of shade, and its scent, a combination of all the three perfumes together fused.

 The tree is in bloom most of the year, spurting it’s fragrance and attracting lovers gathering under its canopy, for amorousness photographic shots.
 Well, at least that is what they did, when I had planted two of them outside my home.
 Sometime back.

 I am currently growing a small cutting that I came across, by the prospect of good fortune.
 It has rooted itself well and is growing steadily, but is being attacked by parasites.
 I am trying to figure out how to save it.
 So far, have placed a transparent sheet over it, and many piercings to allow it oxygen, and moving it indoors over night.